Monastery of the Holy Trinity in Gornja Kamenica: Architecture

 According to its architectural design, the church has long been considered to belong to the Morava architectural school, given that its form of a concise triconchos with a dome pointed to it, but the modest rustic masonry and the characteristic set of choir stalls with a domed part indicate that the church was built at the beginning of the 17th century.
 Fragments of paintings have been preserved in the dome and altar area, as well as on the original western facade of the church.
 The narthex was added only after the painting, vaulted with a semi-calotate, which is supported on a pair of trompies on the west side.
 The remains of the frescoes in the chancel today are reduced to areas of plinths and standing figures and certainly belong to the art of the middle of the 17th century.

-Thanks to conservation works on architecture in 1950, 1968 and 1970–1971. year, the later exonarthex was removed, which restored the shape it had in the middle of the 17th century.
+Thanks to conservation works on architecture in 1950, 1968 and 1970–1971, the later exonarthex was removed, which restored the shape it had in the mid-17th century.